Toro Rosso STR3: Overview

 It was first tested by Red Bull junior driver, Brendon Hartley in Italy on 2 April and publicly launched on 16 April 2008 at the Circuit de Catalunya, where it was driven by Sébastien Bourdais.

 Toro Rosso had started the 2008 season with an updated B specification version of their STR2 car, originally stating that the STR3 would make its début at the fourth or fifth round.

 The car was first raced at the 6th round of the season, the Monaco Grand Prix, driven by Sébastien Bourdais and Sebastian Vettel.
-It was driven by Vettel to victory in the Italian Grand Prix, the team's only and Vettel's first victory.
+It was driven by Vettel to victory in the Italian Grand Prix, Vettel's first victory and the only victory for the team under the Toro Rosso name (the successor team identity, Scuderia AlphaTauri, achieved the team’s second victory with Pierre Gasly at the 2020 Italian Grand Prix).
 The Toro Rosso STR3 resembled the Renault-powered Red Bull RB4.

 Toro Rosso finished sixth in the Constructors' Championship, scoring 39 points throughout the whole season - the team's best season since season under Minardi branding.

 The STR3 made its racing début at the 2008 Monaco Grand Prix, driven by Sébastien Bourdais and Sebastian Vettel (pictured).

 Bourdais driving the STR3 at the 2008 Canadian Grand Prix.